 LIGHTHOUSE COVE — The federal and provincial governments announced Friday the rollout of a $19-million project to bring improved broadband service to remote rural areas in Kingsville, Leamington, Essex and Lakeshore.

-Internet service providers will begin installing 244 kilometres of fibre-optic cable next month which will eventually provide high-speed internet to more than 5,000 homes and businesses in rural Essex County.
+Internet service providers will begin installing 244 km of fibre-optic cable next month which will eventually provide high-speed internet to more than 5,000 homes and businesses in rural Essex County.

 Representatives from the three levels of government — federal, provincial and municipal — said at a news conference here Friday that COVID-19 has made access to high-speed internet a necessity — for business expansion, for farmers and for students attending classes remotely from home.